 ARTICLE I – NAME AND PURPOSE

-The name of the organization shall be Human Service Information Technology Applications (husITa)
+The name of the organization shall be Human Service Information Technology Association (husITa)

 husITa is organized exclusively for charitable, scientific, and educational purposes.
 More specifically, husITa is an international association of information technology (IT) innovators in human services dedicated to promoting the ethical and effective use of IT to better serve humanity. husITa’s focus and expertise is situated at the intersection of three core domains: information technology; human services and social development.
 With an emphasis on human centeredness and social justice, husITa strives to promote international knowledge development, dissemination, and transfer of technology within human services.
 It achieves this through multidisciplinary leadership in international conferences, publications, collaboration, and consultation directed particularly at IT applications and innovations that promote social betterment.